-Bringing all the evidence together it is therefore evident that the new Queens Park Sports Centre development is fully supported and the level of provision proposed will complimentand provide an exit route from the network of school and education sports halls, providing a quality 8-court facility.
-Queens Park Sports Centre and the school based sports hall network provide good access to sports hall for residents.

-The school sport hall network is new and modern and of good quality.
-There is no case at present, based on the supply and demand analysis to develop new / additional sports hall provision over and above the new Queens Park Sports Centre.
-The level of provision is good and there is generally good access however a number of schools are at full-capacity.
+- Chesterfield is a leader in the delivery of local active recreation opportunities linked with the Active Derbyshire plan and Derbyshire Plan for Sport.
+The sports hall at the new Queen's Park Sports Centre will not play any significant sub-regional role however it will provide opportunities for growth and club and school competition for sports hall sports such as basketball and badminton and sustained established activity such as martial arts and multisports provision. - 1.79 Overall it is established that the new Queen's Park Sports Centre development is fully justified and the level of provision proposed will compliment and provide an exit route from the network of school and education sports halls, providing a quality 8-court facility.
+Queen's Park Sports Centre and the school based sports hall network provide sustainable access to sports hall for the community. - 1.80 The school sport hall network is new and modern and of good quality.
+There is no case at present, based on the supply and demand analysis to develop new / additional sports hall provision over and above the new Queen's Park Sports Centre.
+The level of provision is good and there is generally good access although a number of schools are at full-capacity.
 There is therefore a need to protect all halls and seek to open up access to those schools which currently provide limited use.
-Scholl commissioning of service management provides a good model for delivering coordinated community use and could be extended to support other schools.

-Alongside the formal sports hall network there is a good network of community halls and accessible venues with useable activity space.
-These are vital to provide local opportunities, particularly in the daytime, in line with the health agenda and the participation profile of Chesterfield.

-Set out overleaf are the key issues and priorities which flow from the needs and evidence for sports halls.
+School commissioning of facility management provides a good opportunity for delivering coordinated community use and could be extended to support other schools. - 1.81 Alongside the formal sports hall network there is a good network of community halls and accessible venues with useable activity space.
+These are vital to provide local opportunities, particularly in the daytime, in line with the health agenda and the participation profile of Chesterfield. - 1.82 Set out overleaf are the key issues and priorities which flow from the needs and evidence for sports halls.
+In all future developments there must be recognition of disability access, which will ensure that provision is fully accessible to all users.